nsantantonio/Bilinear/README.md

 # Package formatting

-Bilinear is currently in the process of being formatted into proper package format and will hopefully be up before the end of the month.
+Bilinear is currently in the process of being formatted into proper package format and will hopefully be up in the next wdeek or so.
+This branch contains all the old files that were here in case someone needs to access while I get the formal package together.

 # Bilinear